ConventionCatCorp/concat-docs/docs/api/gettingstarted/oauth.md

 displayed_sidebar: apiSidebar
 ---

-# Alternative: Using OAuth
+# Obtaining a Bearer Token

 :::info
-Using the OAuth method requires a user to interact with your application and the ConCat API in order to obtain a token.
+Using OAuth in On Behalf Of (OBO) mode requires a user to interact with your application and the ConCat API in order to obtain a token.
 Any changes to your application scopes will require the user to re-authenticate.
+Service integrations do not require a user to authenticate, and application scopes can be modified at any time.
 :::

+## On Behalf Of (OBO)
-When using the OAuth method, the user will be redirected to an authentication page displaying the requested permission scopes, a basic description of your app, and the ability to grant or deny access.
+When using the OBO method, the user will be redirected to an authentication page displaying the requested permission scopes, a basic description of your app, and the ability to grant or deny access.

 After receiving authorization, the user will be redirected back to your application with a token.
 You can use this token to authenticate your future requests to the ConCat APIs by exchanging it for a bearer token and a refresh token.
 The bearer token will expire after a set amount of time, but the refresh token will never expire until used or the user revokes access.